cppsm/cppsm.github.io/README.md

 #### <a id="add_conventional_executable"></a> [≡](#contents) [`add_conventional_executable(name)`](#add_conventional_executable)

-Adds an executable target.
-Assumes that the target directory has the following
+Adds an executable target with the given name.
+Assumes that the target directory has implementation files matching the pattern `program/*.{cpp,hpp}`.
-structure:

     CMakeLists.txt
     program/
-      *.(cpp|hpp)
+      *.{cpp,hpp}

 Add dependencies using `target_link_libraries` separately.

 #### <a id="add_conventional_executable_tests"></a> [≡](#contents) [`add_conventional_executable_tests(...)`](#add_conventional_executable_tests)

-Adds an executable test target per `.cpp` file.
-Assumes that the target directory has the following structure:
+Adds an executable test target per file matching pattern `testing/*.cpp`.
+The arguments given to `add_conventional_executable_tests` are passed to `target_link_libraries` for each added test target.

     CMakeLists.txt
     testing/
       *.cpp

-The arguments given to `add_conventional_executable_tests` are passed to `target_link_libraries` for each added test target.

 #### <a id="add_conventional_library"></a> [≡](#contents) [`add_conventional_library(name)`](#add_conventional_library)

-Adds a library target.
-Assumes that the target directory has the following
+Adds a library target with the given name.
+Assumes that the target directory has public header files matching the pattern `include/${name}/*.hpp` and implementation files matching the pattern `library/*.{cpp,hpp}`.
-structure:

     CMakeLists.txt
     include/